dylan-isaac/DylanIsaac/src/content/writing/Building-Ladders-Extending-Human-Agency-with-AI.md

 ---
 title: "Building Ladders: Extending Human Agency with AI"
 publishDate: 2025-08-20T12:00:00.000Z
-description: "How AI can bridge the gap between human intent and digital experiences by adapting to people rather than forcing them to adapt"
+description: "How AI can build ladders between human intent and digital experiences by adapting to people rather than forcing them to adapt"
 tags: ["AI", "Accessibility", "Patterns", "Translation", "Agency", "Human-Centered-Tech", "Open-Source"]
 type: "article"
 draft: false
 ---

-## My Career's Shared Thread

-I spent years doing what seemed like completely different jobs—full-stack developer, accessibility coach, AI engineer—before I realized I'd been doing the same job all along.
+Large Language Models aren't just AI—they're translators between worlds.

+For the first time in history, we have technology that can take expertise locked in one person's head and make it accessible to someone who thinks completely differently.
+Not by dumbing it down.
+Not by forcing adaptation.
+But by translating between epistemologies—between fundamentally different ways of knowing.
+LLMs have absorbed countless perspectives across every domain imaginable, giving them the unique ability to reframe any concept through the lens you likely already understand.

-I've always been a translator between worlds.
+I discovered this through my own journey as a translator between worlds.
 As a developer, I translated between front-end and back-end.
 As an accessibility coach, between disabled and non-disabled experiences.
 Now as an AI engineer, between human intention and machine comprehension.
-But no role embodied this translation work more than coaching.

-As an accessibility coach, I embedded myself in product teams.
-Not to enforce rules, but to translate.
-I'd sit with a designer who understood visual hierarchy perfectly but had never considered how that hierarchy translates to someone navigating by keyboard.
-I'd work with developers who could optimize React hook but had never thought about how their loading states affect screen reader users.
-My job wasn't just teaching accessibility—it was translating one world's logic into another's language.

-Then it hit me: What else has access to knowledge across disciplines?
-What else can reframe complex information using the receiver's own mental models?
-What else acts as a translator between different ways of knowing?

-**Large Language Models.**
+But it wasn't until I embedded myself in [product teams—translating visual hierarchy for keyboard navigators](/writing/reframing-accessibility-ai-as-an-epistemological-translator), helping developers see how loading states affect screen readers—that I realized what I was actually doing: translating between different ways of knowing.

-If accessibility coaching is translating between epistemologies (see my article on [epistemological translation as a concept](/writing/reframing-accessibility-ai-as-an-epistemological-translator)) to help teams build inclusive experiences, then AI engineering is building the translators themselves—giving everyone the ability to approach domains that were previously opaque to them.
+Then it hit me: Large Language Models do exactly what I'd been doing manually.
+They have access to knowledge across disciplines.
+They can pull the important information relevant to a discipline from unstructured sources.
+They can reframe complex information using the receiver's own mental models.
+They act as translators between different epistemologies.
+If accessibility coaching is translating between ways of _knowing_ in order to help teams build inclusive experiences, then AI engineering is building the _translators themselves_—giving everyone the ability to approach domains that were previously opaque to them.

 ## The Vision That Drives Everything

-> **To make the digital world equitable by giving *everyone* the ability to engage with complex domains via trusted and tested shared procedures on trusted models.**
+> **To make the digital world equitable by enabling *everyone* to reach expertise and capabilities that were previously impossible for them to access—through patterns that encode human expertise and adapt to how each person thinks.**

 This isn't about making things easier.
-It's about recognizing that expertise shouldn't be gatekept by whether you think in the "right" way.
-That innovation shouldn't be limited to those who intuitively grasp our current interfaces.
+It's about recognizing that expertise shouldn't be gatekept by whether you think in the _"right"_ way.
+That innovation shouldn't be limited to those who intuitively grasp our _current_ interfaces.
 That human potential shouldn't be constrained by the historical accident of how we built our tools.
 Just because you're better at using technology doesn't make you smarter or your perspective more important.

 ## The Rule We Need to Break

 For decades, computing has followed one ironclad rule: **humans adapt to computers**.

 We memorize keyboard shortcuts.
 We learn programming syntax.
 We internalize the logic of file systems and command lines.
 We learn to navigate the mazes of forms and cookie banners.
-This has left the benefits of computing to concentrate among those who think like computers—or can afford to pay someone who does.
+This has left the benefits of computing to concentrate among those who think like computers—_or can afford to pay someone who does._

 But what if we could flip this entirely?